OBDS-Training/Help/content/en/docs/data-management/backup/index.md

 Those shared resources should not be backed up by individual users.

+However, users should make sure that they are fully familiar with any pre-processing that may have been applied to those files (if any), and keep a record for the accurate reporting of their materials and methods.

 ## How often should data be backed up?

 Data should be backed up at an interval determined by how often the data changes,